adafruit/Adafruit_CircuitPython_CharLCD/README.md

 Introduction
 ============

-This repo is compatable with HD44780 "standard" 16x2 Character LCDs
+This repo is compatable with standard Character LCDs.

+Compatable with CircuitPython Versions: 1.0.0

 Dependencies
 =============